-When I came across this nearly hundred-year-old fire engine, it easily took the prize for oldest Curbside Classic I’ve found.
+When I came across the nearly hundred-year-old fire engine, it easily took the prize for oldest Curbside Classic I’ve found.
 There’s a big asterisk, though, as I strongly suspect it doesn’t run.
 Still, that it even exists at all and hasn’t succumbed fully to the elements is quite an achievement.
 It still looks proud and willing to serve, even if it will never put out another fire.

 I don’t know the back story on this fire engine.
 It was in the parking lot belonging to the private event center that was formerly Fire Station 3.